 Many workers in Mississippi suffer shoulder injuries in the course and scope of their employment.
 Typical shoulder injuries include rotator cuff damage and bursitis of the shoulder.
 Rotary cuff repair surgery is a common surgery in workers’ compensation cases.
-We are often asked to help workers’ compensation claimants that have shoulder injuries.
+Our Mississippi personal injury lawyers are often asked to help workers’ compensation claimants that have shoulder injuries.
 Oftentimes these types of shoulder injuries are caused by slip and fall accidents, which can occur at work.
 In this case, a Gulfport slip and fall injury lawyer can help you navigate this legal process.

 If you are wondering what your shoulder injury case is worth, you should consider the following factors.
 First, you have to reach maximum medical improvement (“MMI”).
 MMI means you are as good as you are going to get.
 Typically when your doctor releases you you are at MMI.
 You might continue to have pain management treatment even when you are at MMI.

 Once you’ve been released we also need to know what percentage loss of use your doctor believes you’ve suffered for your shoulder.
-The American Medical Association Impairment Guidelines are pubished and used by doctors to determine what percentage loss of use your shoulder suffered.
-For instance your doctor might state that you have a 10% permenant impairment rating to your right upper extremity.
+The American Medical Association Impairment Guidelines are published and used by doctors to determine what percentage loss of use your shoulder suffered.
+For instance, your doctor might state that you have a 10% permanent impairment rating to your right upper extremity.
 The value of your claim can be computed by taking the total amount of weeks you can possibly get for an arm injury (200) and multiplying that by your disability rating.
-So in the case of 10% you multiple 200 x .10.
+So in the case of 10% you multiply 200 x .10.
 You get 20 weeks.
-Then you multiple 20 weeks by 66 2/3 % your average weekly wage.
+Then you multiply 20 weeks by 66 2/3 % of your average weekly wage.
 For instance, someone who makes $450 a week has a compensation rate of $300.015.
 That is $450 x .6667.
 Therefore the full formula for this hypothetical workers’ claim is 200 x .10 x $300.015=$6,000.30.
 A Gulfport workers compensation attorney can help you navigate the complexities of the process and ensure you receive the compensation you deserve.

-Our attorneys at Haug, Farrar, & Franco can help you get through your workers’ compensation case.
+Our Gulfport injury attorneys at Haug, Farrar, & Franco can help you get through your workers’ compensation case.
 We will fight to get you the maximum compensation under the law.
-If you were injured on the job give us a call today!
+If you were injured on the job contact us today!